beccasaurus/SpecMap/README.markdown

 SpecMap is *intentionally* very limited and I don't intend on adding many, if any, features to it.

-Actually, the reason why I made SpecMap was so I could use it as a testing library to test-drive the creation of another testing libary for Dart, [DSpec][]

-I wanted DSpec to have a very extensive, yet easy to read, test suite.
-I looked at the testing patterns used in the Dart source code and I didn't think they would result in a test suite that I would like, so I wrote SpecMap.

 ![SpecMap Example Screenshot](https://github.com/remi/SpecMap/raw/master/pkg/screenshot.png)

 Installing